Mazchoo/Cuda-Accelerated-Sewing-Simulation/README.md

 ## Work in Progress

-- [ ] Fix unwanted energy added to the system when position based contraints interact with forces
+- [ ] Fix unwanted movement added to the system when position based contraints interact with forces
 - [ ] Add zooming and panning to QT widget display
 - [ ] Added ability to view and edit material properties
 - [ ] Add controls to tweak physics parameters live